wp-plugins/bangla-date-display/readme.txt

 == Description ==
 "Bangla Date Display" is a simple, smart and easy to use wordpress plugin.
 Using this very simple plugin on your wordpress blog/site you can show bangla, english (gregorian) & hijri date, different types of monthly bangla calendar, current time, name of the day, name of the current season of Bangladesh etc in Bangla language!
 Options available for displaying post/page's default (english) time, date, comment count, archive calendar, dashboard numbers etc in bangla language!

 = Usage =
 Install and activate the plugin.
 Then go to your Dashboard, then "BN Date Display > Usage" for detail usage instructions.

 = Features: =
 - Bangla date (According to Bengali calendar)
 - Hijri Date (According to Hijri calendar)
 - English date (According to Gregorian calendar)
-- Bangla time
+- Bangla day and time
 - Name of the current season of Bangladesh
 - Monthly Calendar (Bangla)
 - Monthly Calendar (Bangla + Gregorian)
 - Server Information tool.
-- Options for displaying post/page's default (english) time, date, comment count, dashboard and other numbers, archive calendar etc in bangla language!
+- Options for displaying post/page's default (english) time, date, comment count, dashboard and other numbers, archive calendar etc in bangla language ...and more!

 = Speciality =
+* Its free!
-* Very simple plugin.
+* Very simple.
+* Fully customizable.
 * Built-in functionality.
 * Easy to manage options.
 * Wide-range compatibility.